 Queue And Theme

 The Queue is a pretty bland experience but is usually quite short, as are most rides in this part of the part.
 The ride has Fastpass but really this is possibly a poor choice unless you have ridden everything else.
-You are much better using you Fastpass on one of the top rides such as Radiator Springs Racers, Guardians of the Galaxy or Soarin’.
+You are much better using your Fastpass Windows on one of the top rides such as Radiator Springs Racers, Guardians of the Galaxy or Soarin’.

-The Theme is pretty fun, the Concept of Goofy running a flight school works pretty well on its own but the ride coloration, sky blue helps with the feeling the ride vehicle is actually a plane.
+The Theme is pretty fun, the Concept of Goofy running a flight school works pretty well on its own but the ride coloration, sky blue helps with the feeling that the ride vehicle is actually a plane.

 One thing about Wild Mouse coasters are they are renowned for being a little unsafe.
 There have been more ride accidents on this type of ride than any other (this might just be an urban myth?) and true enough the first incarnation of this ride, the Mulholland Madness suffered three accidents in its early days (Not an urban Myth!) and ended up being closed while Disney made the ride safe!